navinsubramani/homelab-mydocumentation/setup-cloudflare-tunnel.md

     - Default is `One-time PIN` which is a good option for personal use.
     - You can skip other options as we will probably use `Authentik` as our Identity Provider, unless you want to use other methods.
 6. Click `Save` to create the application and you should see the status as `Healthy` once the application is created successfully.

+# Configure Security using WAF
+1. In the Cloudflare dashboard, go to the "Security" tab and click on `WAF` (Web Application Firewall).
+2. Enable the WAF for your domain if it is not already enabled.
+3. Add a `custom rule` to block access from a specific country or IP address.
+   - For example, you can create a rule to block access from a specific country by selecting the `Country` field and choosing the country you want not to block and selecting the `Action` as `Block`.

 # Test the Cloudflare Access Application
 1. Based on your configured `policies`, you will be prompted to log in using the configured login method when you try to access the application.